francescomucio/open-transformation-specification/versions/v0.1.0/transformation-specification.md

 **Tag Types:**
 - **tags** (dbt-style): Simple string tags used for filtering, categorization, and discovery.
 These are typically used for model selection and organization.
+  - **Module-level tags**: Tags defined at the module level apply to all transformations in the module.
+They can be inherited by transformations or merged with transformation-specific tags.
+  - **Transformation-level tags**: Tags defined at the transformation level are specific to that transformation.
+They can be merged with module-level tags.
 - **object_tags** (database-style): Key-value pairs that are attached directly to database objects (tables, views) in databases that support object tagging (e.g., Snowflake).
 These are used for data governance, compliance, and metadata management.
+Unlike `tags`, `object_tags` are always transformation-specific and are not inherited from module level.

 ## OTS Module Structure